ShichengChen/Audio-Source-Separation/readme.md

 - the NC Dilated Conv layer is Dilated Conv layer
 - After the three blocks, there is an additional 1*1 layer
 - An average pooling with a kernel size of 800(if sample size for one second is 16000) follows
-- And then [domain confusion loss](https://arxiv.org/pdf/1505.07818.pdf), I re-implemented the domain confusion in [there](https://github.com/ShichengChen/Domain-Adversarial-Training-of-Neural-Networks).
+- And then [domain confusion loss](https://arxiv.org/pdf/1505.07818.pdf), I re-implemented a domain confusion in [there](https://github.com/ShichengChen/Domain-Adversarial-Training-of-Neural-Networks).
 - Upsampled to the original audio rate using nearest neighbor interpolation
 ![wavenet structure](https://camo.githubusercontent.com/37b5bb84ef02a8183b21ca697842693dbfc8b077/68747470733a2f2f64726976652e676f6f676c652e636f6d2f75633f6578706f72743d766965772669643d315a6f2d6335567a504c5345516c445f53794e6f6c793358575330413766693573)
 - The above figure is new version wavenet